Wasserstein barycenters on metric graphs: Introduction

 { \bf Organisation of the paper:} In \Cref{sec-preli}, we first define the metric graphs to be considered in this paper.
 We also introduce the 1d-Hausdorff measure on such a graph as the canonical reference measure.
 We briefly recall and/or prove the main properties of metric graph.
 In the second part, we recall classical properties of Wasserstein spaces, putting the emphasis on the measurable selection properties available on this space.
 Finally, we describe extra properties in the case of the Wasserstein space over the real line.
 In this very specific situation, the Wasserstein space $\was(\R)$ is \emph{flat}, namely isometric to a convex subset of a Hilbert space.
 Through this isometry, we prove the folklore result that the barycenter of a measure is the standard average of the measures with respect to the given probability measure $\mathbb{P}$.
 We refer to \Cref{lem:Wasserstein_barycenter_real_line} for a statement.

 In \Cref{sec-fine}, taking advantage of the tools introduced in \Cref{sec-preli}, we first prove the restriction property for barycenters.
 Generalising the fact that the restriction of an optimal plan remains optimal, \Cref{prop-restri-barycenters} is given in a broad set-up since we believe it can be useful in other contexts.
-This statement will allow us to reduce the proof of our main theorem to the "mesoscopic" scale where a Wasserstein barycenter is assumed to be supported in a edge.
-In the last part, we also define our branched covering map and then prove its main properties that will allow us to somehow transfer the Wasserstein problem over $G$ to one such problem over the real line.
-It is to be emphasized that the presence of cyles in $G$ does not prevent the branched covering map to have these powerful features.
+This statement will allow us to reduce the proof of our main theorem to the ``mesoscopic" scale where a Wasserstein barycenter is assumed to be supported in a edge.
+In the last part, we also define our branched covering map and then prove its main properties that will allow us to somehow transfer the Wasserstein barycenter problem over $(G,d)$ to one such problem over the real line.
+It is to be emphasized that the presence of cyles in $(G,d)$ does not prevent the branched covering map to have these powerful features.

-Finally, in \Cref{sec-main} we prove our main result.
-The main result proof is in two steps as mentioned above.
+Finally, in \Cref{sec-main} we prove our main results.
+The main theorem proof is in two steps as mentioned above.
 First, we prove the result in the case when the Wasserstein barycenter is supported in an edge, then building on the restriction property, we prove our main result holds without the restriction on the support.
+In the last paragraph, we discuss the non-uniqueness of the Wasserstein barycenter on a metric graph.